 Gray and black water tanks

-This should go without saying, but you should always have these tanks empty going into a boondocking stay.
+This should go without saying, but you should always have your black and grey water tanks empty going into a boondocking stay.
 Since it’s illegal to just dump these anywhere, do you really to pack up camp and drive someplace to do this?
 No, neither would I.

 Get a good first aid kit